emissions-api/articles/README.md

 # articles
-This repo contains articles that are related to Emissions Api
+This is a collection of articles that are related to Emissions Api.
+The articles do not necessarily have to be formatted.